 TIGHT INTERIOR SPACE – We find the Hornet 2P to be a luxurious ultralight shelter for one, but it’s about as tight as two-person tents get due to its slanted side walls and tapered floor design.
 If you’re camping in bad weather or really buggy areas where you might be spending more time in the tent, we definitely wouldn’t recommend using this as a two-person shelter.
 Especially if one or both people are on the taller side, it would be pretty hard to sit up at the same time and gear will definitely need to be stored outside in the vestibules.

 If you are looking for an ultralight tent that has more room for two, we recommend checking out the Big Agnes Copper Spur HV UL2, MSR Hubba Hubba NX 2, Marmot Tungsten 2P UL, or bumping up to a 3-person ultralight shelter like the Big Agnes Copper Spur HV UL3.
-Check out our list of the 10 Best Backpacking Tents for more options.
+Check out our lists of the Best Ultralight Tents and Best Backpacking Tents for more options.

-EXPENSIVE - In our opinion, the price to value ratio on this tent is pretty great, but if you’re just starting out or you’re on a tight budget, it may be a little out of your price range.
+EXPENSIVE – In our opinion, the price to value ratio on this tent is pretty great.
+But if you’re just starting out or you’re on a tight budget, it may be a little too pricey.
 The Hornet Elite 2P is especially spendy and only offers a weight savings of 4 ounces (we think the standard Hornet is the best value).
-If you want to go ultralight on a budget, one of our favorite backpacking tents, the REI Co-op Quarter Dome 2 SL, has a similar design and specs with a lower MSRP.
+If you want to go ultralight on a budget, the REI Co-op Quarter Dome 2 SL has a similar design and specs with a lower MSRP.